AY2425S2-CS2103T-T12-2/tp/docs/UserGuide.md

 1. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

+   * `liststaff` : Lists all staffs.

+   * `listpatient` : Lists all patients.

    * `list` : Lists all contacts.

+   * `addstaff r/doctor n/Mary Jane p/9929126 e/maryJ@example.com a/Spider street, block 333, #03-03` : Adds a doctor named `Mary Jane` to the Address Book.

-   * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the Address Book.
+   * `addpatient n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 do/Dr Mak g/Mrs Doe dp/Conology` : Adds a patient named `John Doe` to the Address Book.
    * `delete 3` : Deletes the 3rd contact shown in the current list.

    * `clear` : Deletes all contacts.